christophermayfield/thesisprogress/myupdates.md

 #February 22nd, 2019

 No work done today.
-Today I went to disneyland with joe.
+Today I went to Disneyland with Joe.
+That was pretty fun we ate at his favorite Taqueria.